Floydlang/floyd/docs/floyd_speak_corelibs.md

 - Task will not start until all its dependencies have been finished.
 - There is no way for any code to observe partially executed supermap().
 It's done or not.

-- ** values**: a vector of tasks and their dependencies.
+- **values**: a vector of tasks and their dependencies.
 A task is a value of type T. T can be an enum to allow mixing different types of tasks.
 Each task also has a vector of integers tell which other tasks it depends upon.
 The indexes are the indexes into the tasks-vector.
+Use index -1 to mean *depends on nothing*.

 - **f**: this is your function that processes one T and returns a result R. The function must not depend on the order in which tasks execute.
 When f is called, all the tasks dependency tasks have already been executed and you get their results in [R].